Barbie Blank Shows Off Her Toned Body In Sheer Red Lingerie

 In the background, some large windows could be seen.
 Through the glass, tons of green foliage was visible.
 In the caption, Barbie asked her fans if they preferred brains or personality in a partner.

-Barbie’s over 1.2 million followers showed their love and support for the post by clicking the like button more than 18,000 times within the first hour after it was uploaded to her timeline.
+Barbie’s over 1.2 million followers showed their love and support for the post by clicking the “like” button more than 18,000 times within the first hour after it was uploaded to her timeline.
 Her admirers also flocked to the comments section to leave over 300 remarks about the pic during that time.

 “Oooo that’s a tough one, personality can make up for quite a bit,” one follower admitted.